-5 For more details on their approach, see Munnell, Webb, and Delorme (2006).
+&lt;sup>4 For more details on their approach, see Munnell, Webb, and Delorme (2006).
 Munnell, Webb, and Golub-Sass (2007) provide evidence for Late Boomers (born 1955-64) and GenXers (1965-72).
 Our data do not cover these cohorts.
 Forecasting problems likely increase with the length of the forecast and optimal wealth accumulation for younger households tends to be very low, both because of children and upward sloping age-earnings profiles.

-Given the often substantial idiosyncratic and aggregate shocks that households receive in middle and older ages, it is unclear how accurately the wealth extrapolations will mimic the actual wealth holdings of SCF households upon retirement.
-Hence, the resources available to households in retirement may be misstated.
-Perhaps more importantly, there will be substantial forecast errors (both positive and negative) in estimates of lifetime earnings, particularly when anchored by the earnings reports found in a single cross-section of data.
-But unlike many forecasting exercises, this is not a case where upside errors cancel out downside errors, leaving an arguably plausible average estimate.
+forecasting exercises, this is not a case where upside errors cancel out downside errors, leaving an arguably plausible average estimate.
 Those whose lifetime earnings are overstated are more likely than they should be to be classified as being at risk.
 To see why, consider a household that, by assumption, has accumulated exactly the retirement resources needed to maintain living standards.
 If the forecast of lifetime earnings is overstated, which likely will occur in roughly half the cases, the household will appear to have insufficient wealth, not because wealth accumulation is too low but because the estimate of lifetime earnings (and hence, pre-retirement living standards) is overstated.
 If earnings forecast errors are substantial and symmetric, it is perhaps not surprising that upwards of 50 percent of the population is found to be at risk.

 The replacement rate concept is also flawed.
-We elaborate on the following in Scholz and Seshadri (2007), but consider the following example.
+We elaborate on the following in Scholz and Seshadri (2008), but consider the following example.
 One married couple has five children.
 A second is identical in every way, except they have no children.
 Because the family with five children consumes more prior to retirement (when the children are around), they should optimally accumulate less retirement wealth than the otherwise identical zero-child family.
-The reason is that the husband and wife in the five-child family becomes accustomed to a lower standard of living prior to retirement than the childless couple, since a significant fraction of the family's resources are used to support their children.
-Social security replacement rates of, say, 50 percent may fully meet the retirement consumption needs of the parents, once the children are out of the house.
-Financial planning rules of thumb, and specifically replacement rates, ignore the role that children play in optimal life-cycle wealth decisions.
-Replacement rates also do not account for differences in timing of income and wealth shocks that occur over household members' working lives.
+The reason is that the husband and wife (as distinct from their children) in the five-child family becomes accustomed to a lower standard of living prior to retirement than the childless couple, since a significant fraction of the family's resources were used to support their children.
+A social security replacement rate of, say, 50 percent may fully meet the retirement consumption needs of the parents, once the children are out of the house.
+Financial planning rules of thumb, and specifically replacement rates also do not account for differences in timing of income and wealth shocks that occur over household members' working lives.